 - Secretive behavior, locking doors, isolating in their room

-Signs of Teen Drug Abuse vs. Typical Teenage Problems
+Signs of Drug Abuse vs. Typical Teenage Problems

-Reading over these potential signs of teen drug use, almost every parent could find something that applies to their kids.
+Reading over these potential signs of drug abuse, almost every parent could find something that applies to their kids.
 In truth, many of these teens are not using drugs.
 They simply have commonplace teen difficulties.

 For example, many teens isolate themselves because they feel alienated.
 Some teens are secretive because their bodies are in a period of physical transition or have bouts of hypochondria.

-Given the clear-cut danger, teen drug abuse prevention is necessary.
-The first step you can take is to talk openly with your teen about teen drug abuse.
+Given the clear-cut danger, preventing drug abuse is necessary.
+The first step you can take is to talk openly with your teen about teen drug abuse facts.
 Let teens know what you have learned and help to open their eyes to some of the effects.
-When talking to a teen about teen drug abuse and teen addiction, try to avoid harsh, judging words.
+When talking to a teen about drug abuse and addiction, try to avoid harsh, judging words.
 Rather, be informative, loving, and supportive, so your teen knows that you are on their side.

 From experience, it has been shown that hostile confrontations and loud voices lead to the opposite of what you hope to accomplish.
 By pushing your teen away from the safety of the family, you open the door for him or her to look for another form of relief like more drug use.